 Butterflies are one of the most conspicuous insect groups, with wonderful colour and shapes.
 However, sometimes their identification is not easy and we need precise keys to identify butterflies.
-On this page, you can find information, free resources like books and field guides, and several options for searching online.
+On this page, you can find information, free resources including books and field guides, and several options for searching online.

 In Europe, we have 6 different families:

 There are many resources to help in butterfly identification such as websites, books, and field guides.
-This last one can be a good support in the field because the key characteristics of each species are highlighted enabling the user to correctly identify the butterfly observed.
+The latter can be very helpful in the field because the key characteristics of each species are highlighted enabling the user to correctly identify the butterfly observed.

-You can find all these Field Guides, species list per country and region and more information on the eBMS website
+You can also find all these Field Guides, species list per country and region and more information on the eBMS website